Browse docs

-import { createDashTheme } from './createDashTheme';
+import { DashforgeThemeProvider } from '@dashforge/theme-mui';

 const myTheme = createDashTheme({